Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

-# DevLoom - Code Formatter
+# DevLoom - Code Formatter and Converter

-DevLoom is a code formatter app built with [Next.js](https://nextjs.org) and [Electron](https://electronjs.org/).
-It allows you to format HTML, CSS, JavaScript, and JSON code.
+DevLoom is a comprehensive tool built with Next.js and Electron.
+It provides functionalities to format HTML, CSS, JavaScript, and JSON code, as well as conversion tools for a number of code types.

 ## See it in action at [devloom.net](https://devloom.net)